asanagustin-godaddy/variants-security-hackathon-2024/README.md

 # Imposter Invasion!

-Introducing **Imposter Invasion**, A gamified approach to training new GoDaddy employees on security principles and best practices.
+Introducing **Imposter Invasion**, a gamified approach to training new GoDaddy employees on security principles and best practices.

 Imposter Invasion is a web-based educational game that brings a new light to learning about physical and web security procedures we follow in our training.